John F. Kennedy Eternal Flame: Development of a permanent grave site

-Construction of the new gravesite
+Construction of the new grave site

 The plan was for work to begin in the fall of 1965 and be completed by the fall of 1966.
 The design required that the bodies of Kennedy, Patrick and Arabella be moved downhill about 20 ft.
 A 150-year-old oak tree, which was off-center in the circular pathway, was to be retained.
 The total cost of the tomb was estimated at $2 million.
 The Kennedy family offered to pay for the entire cost, but the U.S. government refused and asked them to pay only the $200,000–300,000 cost of the grave itself.
 Most of the cost was attributed to the need to reinforce and strengthen the site to accommodate the weight of such large crowds.
 The U.S. Department of Defense formally hired Warnecke to design the approaches (although this was a fait accompli).

 Work on the John F. Kennedy burial site continued over the next two and a half years.
 The Washington Gas and Light Company offered to build, maintain, and supply gas to the eternal flame at no expense.
 The final burner was a specially designed torch created by the Institute of Gas Technology with an electrical ignition which kept the flame lit in wind or rain and which fed the gas oxygen to create the correct color.
 A debate broke out between providers of bottled propane gas and line-fed natural gas as to which source of fuel should be used to supply the eternal flame.
 The debate was so vigorous that it broke out in public in March 1964.
 The cost of construction of the approaches, elliptical plaza, walls were estimated at $1.77 million in February 1965.
 The cost of construction of the actual grave site was estimated at $309,000.
 Fifteen firms were invited to bid on the construction contract and nine did so.
 A $1.4 million contract for construction was awarded to Aberthaw Construction in mid-July 1965.
 The Army Corps of Engineers consulted with the Kennedy family before letting the award.
 A second contract for structural design consulting in the amount of $71,026 went to Ammann & Whitney.
 At this time, contracts for the quotation inscriptions, the marble base for the flame, the bronze brazier, and the slate markers had yet to be let.
 The white marble for the plaza, terrace, and steps came from Proctor, Vermont, and the granite for the approaches came from Deer Isle, Maine.